Foods for More Energy

 become almost normal in today’s world.
 Many people open their eyes in the

-morning already feeling drained and they keep wondering why their bodies do not
+morning already feeling drained, and they keep wondering why their bodies do not

 carry the energy they need for the day.
 What many do not realize is that real